hashunc/UNC-CS-Course-Scheduling-mk2/README.md

 - **Important Notes**:
   - Ensure that the faculty names listed in the `Responses.xlsx` match exactly with the sheet names or last names used in `FacultyQualificationPreference.xlsx`.
   - In cases where faculty members share the same last name (e.g., Tianlong Chen and Jackie Chen), use the full name format `LastNameFirstName` (e.g., `TianlongChen`, `JackieChen`) consistently across both files.
+Make sure the Lastname column is TianlongChen, and Lastname column is JackieChen.